-Please note that this privacy notice relates only to the treatment and use of personal data arising from your visiting the Websites.
+Please note that this privacy notice relates only to the treatment and use of personal data arising from your visiting the Website.
 For other types of processing carried out by us, please see the following documents:

 Data Retention Policy